 29- Avoid exposing to intense sunlight for 6 months.
 Sunlight causes inflammation in your nose.

-30- Do not make any judgment about the result of your nose surgery until at least 6 months after the surgery, as it takes time for the swelling to be faded away to an extent that you could see the results.
+30- Do not make any judgment about the result of your nose surgery until at least 6 months after the surgery, as it takes time for the swelling to fade away to an extent that you could see the results; (read ‘how long does it take to recover from a nose job?‘).
 It takes at least 12-18 months for the nose to take its real shape.
 Sometimes the improvement process continues up to 3 years after surgery.

 31- Make sure to ask your doctor to sign for you a ‘fit to fly’ certificate for your return flight.